SumiSastri/dev-blogs/docs/Java/part12-java-utils.md

 Name logger is like shape drawer ?
 (application to project) -->

+- Java Utils are a collection of Wrapper classes which are constructors for specific features

 ## What is a List how is it different from an Array